 Once you’ve committed to the process, a house extension will make additional changes easier and less cumbersome, like new sash windows, flooring or a fresh paint job.
 They could be done concurrently with the structural work, pull everything together and help you get a good-as-new home that works with your unique way of life.

-The House Extension Cost varies.
-This will depend on the scale, design, exterior materials and interior finishes of your extension.
+The House Extension Cost varies and this will depend on the scale, design, exterior materials and interior finishes of your extension.
 Before designing an initial concept for our clients, we discuss their big-picture aspirations and daily requirements.

 When we budget the House Extension Cost on any home, we must consider the different types of extensions projects.
 Extending upward with a loft extension, for example, is often significantly cheaper than a side-return extension and rear house extension and most definitely a basement extension.